 Each capsule has an associated code to be executed in the active nodes when the capsules arrives at them.
 We have defined one type of capsule for each independent processing unit in the protocol.
-We have created different types of capsules for original and retransmitted data, even though they have the same format, in order to load the code needed to process retransmissions when the arrival of a NACK capsule occurs.
-We have defined an independent capsule for the unreliable data (UR capsule) because the only processing to be done with these data are replication and forwarding.
-We have the same capsule type (data capsule) for reliable data (RE flow) and time-constrained reliable data (T-RE flow) since their processing is very similar.
-The flow type is identified by the Flow field of the data capsule.
-The Flow field is also present in retransmission, ACK, multiple ACK (MACK), and NACK capsules.
+We have created different types of capsules for original and retransmitted data, even though they have the same format, in order to load the code needed to process retransmissions when the arrival of a negative acknowledgment (NACK capsule) occurs.
+We have defined an independent capsule for the UnReliable data (UR capsule) because the only processing to be done with these data are replication and forwarding.
+We have the same capsule type (Data capsule) for REliable data (RE flow) and Time-constrained REliable data (T-RE flow) as their processing is very similar.
+The flow type is identified by the Flow field of the Data capsule.
+The Flow field is also present in Retransmission, ACK, MACK (Multiple ACK) and NACK capsules.
 The term direct descendants of a given active node will be used to denote all receivers or active nodes that can be reached downstream from the given node without passing through other active nodes.

-A brief explanation of most relevant capsule types follows.
+A brief explanation of most relevant capsule types follows:

-UR Capsule - This capsule carries data that the application wants to send unreliably.
+UR Capsule.
+This capsule carries data that the application wants to send unreliably.

-Data and Retransmission Capsules - These capsules contain data that the application wants to send reliably (RE flow) or reliably but restricted to a certain reliability time (T-RE flow).
-The Mack_Required field is used by the source to ask those active nodes that have receivers as their direct descendants to send a MACK capsule.
-The Data_RT field contains the reliability time to be used by active nodes and receivers in a T-RE flow.
+Data and Retransmission Capsules.- These capsules contain data that the application wants to send reliably (RE flow) or reliably but restricted to a certain reliability time (T-RE flow).
+The Mack\Required field is used by the source to ask those active nodes that have receivers as their direct descendants to send a MACK capsule.
+The Data\RT field contains the reliability time to be used by active nodes and receivers in a T-RE flow.

-ACK Capsule - This capsule carries cumulative acknowledgments for RE or T-RE data.
+ACK Capsule.
+This capsule carries accumulative acknowledgments for RE or T-RE data.

-MACK Capsule - This capsule carries multiple accumulative acknowledgments.
-They are generated at the source's request by setting the Mack_Required flag in a data or retransmission capsule.
+MACK Capsule.- This capsule carries multiple accumulative acknowledgments.
+They are generated when the source requests it by setting the Mack\Required flag in a data or retransmission capsule.
 This capsule carries the number of receivers that are direct descendants of the active node that generated this capsule, and for each receiver its address and highest sequence number (RE or T-RE flow) acknowledged.

-NACK Capsule - This capsule requests retransmission of RE or T-RE data.
-The Sequence_number field contains the base value used to calculate which capsules are requested.
-The Fields_number field indicates the number of Seq_Individ_NACK fields inside this capsule.
-Each Seq_Individ_NACK field is used to calculate the range of individual sequence numbers that are requested by the sender of this capsule.
-It has three subfields: Offset, Seq_n_NACK, and nack_c.
+NACK Capsule.- This capsule requests retransmission of RE or T-RE data.
+The Sequence\number field contains the base value used to calculate which capsules are requested.
+The Fields\number field indicates the number of Seq\Individ\NACK fields inside this capsule.
+Each Seq\Individ\NACK field is used to calculate the range of individual sequence numbers that are requested by the sender of this capsule.
+It has three subfields: Offset, Seq\n\NACK and nack\c.
 The Offset subfield indicates the offset from the last sequence number of the preceding field.
-The Seq_n_NACK subfield contains the number of consecutive capsules requested (negatively acknowledged) starting with the next one indicated by the offset field.
-The nack c subfield contains how many NACKs have already been sent for this range of sequence numbers.
+The Seq\n\NACK subfield contains the number of consecutive capsules requested (negatively acknowledged) starting with the next one indicated by the offset field.
+The nack\c subfield contains how many NACKs have already been sent for this range of sequence numbers.